On the Robustness of Vision Transformers to Adversarial Examples: Related Work

 \section{Related Work}

 The transformer has been well studied from an adversarial perspective for NLP applications e.g.,~\cite{hsieh2019robustness, shi2020robustness, hendrycks-etal-2020-pretrained, hao2020self}.
 The work in~\cite{hsieh2019robustness} analyzes two popular self-attentive architectures: (a) Transformer for neural machine translation, and (b) BERT for sentiment and entailment classification, and proposes algorithms to generate more natural adversarial examples that preserve the semantics.
-They also provide theoretical explanations to support the claim that self-attentive structures are more robust to small adversarial perturbations in NLP as compared to LSTM based architectures.
-The work in~\cite{shi2020robustness} analyzes the complex relationship between self-attention layers including cross-non-linearity and cross-position and develops a robustness verification algorithm for Transformers.
-The authors mention that they do not use large-scale pre-trained models such as BERT because they are too challenging to be tightly verified with their approach.
+Theoretical explanations are also provided in~\cite{hsieh2019robustness} to support the claim that self-attentive structures are more robust to small adversarial perturbations in NLP as compared to LSTM based architectures.
+The work in~\cite{shi2020robustness} analyzes the complex relationship between self-attention layers including cross-non-linearity and cross-position, and develops a robustness verification algorithm for Transformers.
+The authors do not use large-scale pre-trained models such as BERT because they are too challenging to be tightly verified with their approach.
 The work in~\cite{hendrycks-etal-2020-pretrained} studies large pre-trained Transformer models in NLP such as BERT.
 One of the conjectures drawn by the authors of~\cite{hendrycks-etal-2020-pretrained} is that since Transformer models are pre-trained with large amounts of data (e.g., BERT is trained on 3 billion tokens), this may aid robustness.
 It is also mentioned that perhaps the self-supervised training may also contribute to this robustness.
 The work in~\cite{hao2020self} proposes a self-attention attribution method to interpret the information interactions inside a transformer.
 The authors use BERT as an example to conduct experiments to identify the important attention heads, and extract the most salient dependencies in each layer to construct an attribution tree.
 This information is used to extract adversarial patterns to implement non-targeted attacks towards BERT.

-To our best knowledge, we are the first to provide an in-depth analysis of the adversarial properties of a transformer from a vision perspective.
+Thus, as stated above a good body of work has been devoted to the adversarial exploration of the Transformer for NLP applications.
+To our best knowledge, we are the first to provide an in-depth analysis of the adversarial properties of a Transformer from a vision perspective.